 The reconstructed New Market Building would allow the creation of a view corridor to the water in the area between it and Pier 17 to its south.
-The parking area on the pier between the New Market Building and Pier 17 would be removed and this area would be redeveloped with a publicly accessible esplanade with some landscaping features.
+The parking area on the pier between the New Market Building and Pier 17 would be removed, and this area would be redeveloped with a publicly accessible esplanade with some landscaping features.

 The proposed two-tier structure at Pier 35 would be landscaped with open space that would greatly improve the appearance of this currently unused pier structure.
 The proposed landscaping could be developed to obstruct views of the existing building on adjacent Pier 36.
 A sloping path could rise to an elevated platform at the southeastern end of the pier.
-A launch for small boats may also be provided at Pier 35 which would change the visual character of this area.
-At the north end of Pier 36 a cove would be created that would attract small boats to the area, changing the visual appearance of this current service area into a publicly accessible recreation destination.
+Public open space would be created at the northern end of Pier 36.
+At the south end of Pier 42 a cove would be created that would attract small boats to the area, changing the visual appearance of this current service area into a publicly accessible recreation destination.
 The proposed changes to Pier 42 would transform this derelict-looking pier and pier shed into a publicly accessible urban beach with berms reminiscent of dunes that would separate the continuing esplanade and the beach area.
 These changes would be an improvement over current conditions.
 Views of Piers 35, 36, and 42 would change as these largely unattractive piers would become visual resources in the study area as they would be activated by the Proposed Action.